Skip to content →

 Photo: Gilberto Tadday / TED

-LIU Hongqiao (刘虹桥, pinyin: liú hóng qiáo) is a Paris-based independent journalist and policy consultant.
-Her work focuses on the intersection of energy, climate, finance, and geopolitics, providing independent analyses of China’s emergence and global impacts to global clients.
+LIU Hongqiao (刘虹桥, pinyin: liú hóng qiáo) is a Paris-based independent expert consultant on China climate policy, strategy development, and stakeholder engagement.
+Her work focuses on the intersection of China, energy, climate, finance, and geopolitics.

 Born and raised in China, Hongqiao began her career as an investigative journalist at Southern Metropolis Daily and Caixin Media, two Chinese publications renowned for their fearless exposés.
 In 2011, she unveiled the then-called “National Dynamic Monitoring Network,” a prototype of the national surveillance system for “sensitive groups” in its early stages.
 During this time, she produced an extensive investigative series on China’s environmental crises, such as drinking water safety, “cadmium-contaminated rice,” and soil pollution, triggering national policy reforms and continuous nationwide civil society movements seeking transparency and accountability on the environment and public health.
 (See also: “Journalism”)